Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## GET project

 Retrieve information for a project record in Ezus.
-You must specify to the Ezus API which project you wish to retrieve, by indicating the appropriate reference in your query parameter.
+You must specify to the Ezus API which project you wish to retrieve, by indicating its appropriate reference in your query parameter.

 ```javascript
 const axios = require("axios");